 - Appellate experience as justice pro tem of the California Court of Appeal, 2nd District

 - Former chair of the Judicial Education Seminars Civil Law Subcommittee, developing judicial education for all civil judges in the County of Los Angeles

 - Former chair of the Civil Law Education Committee for the Judicial Council’s Judicial Education and Research Department

-- Frequent lecturer on a variety of civil litigation topics, including civil procedure, case management, experts, evidence, real estate, employment, voir dire, attorneys’ fees, privacy and privileges
+- Frequent lecturer on a variety of civil litigation topics, including civil procedure, case management, experts, evidence, real estate, employment, voir dire, attorneys’ fees, privacy and privileges, arbitration and mediation

 - Employer sued employees for theft, and employees cross-complained for defamation and intentional infliction of emotional distress.
 Employer committed numerous discovery violations, and the complaint was dismissed and default obtained on the cross-complaint.
 The case proceeded by default before a jury with a significant verdict rendered.
 Several actions related to attorneys’ fees followed.